Abdulaziz al-Omari: Day of the attacks

 At 5:33 a.m. on September 11, al-Omari and Atta checked out of the hotel.
 Al-Omari made another cash withdrawal at the Pizzeria Uno ATM, and then the two went to Portland International Jetport.
 At around 5:40, the two spoke with a ticket agent, who raised no suspicions about them.
 Both men boarded their flight, which landed in Logan International Airport at 6:45.
 Eight other hijackers were waiting at the airport.
 It is unknown why this connecting flight through Portland happened, especially because the two almost missed their flight at Logan.
 Their flight, American 11, was supposed to fly to Los Angeles.

 Atta and al-Omari then boarded Flight 11 with fellow hijackers Satam al-Suqami, Wail al-Shehri, and Waleed al-Shehri.
 The other hijackers at the airport went on United Airlines Flight 175.
 Al-Omari's passport, which would identify him as a hijacker to investigators later, was in the two men's aforementioned luggage; this luggage was accidentally left at Portland International Airport, failing to make it onto the connecting flight to Logan.
 The two men probably decided they did not need the luggage's folding knife and pepper spray in their attacks.
 Atta and al-Omari had seats next to each other in business class, row 8, on Flight 11.
 The flight left the Logan runway at 7:59.
 The hijackers took over the plane starting at 8:14, when multiple passengers were maced and stabbed.
-Atta then commanded the plane's controls, and at 8:37, the plane began a rapid descent.
+Atta then commandeered the plane's controls, and at 8:37, the plane began a rapid descent.
 At 8:46, it was crashed into the World Trade Center's North Tower, and everyone onboard was killed.
 Floors 93 to 99 were impacted, and many inside died.